0x22fe/Unum/README.md

 <img src="https://github.com/0x22fe/Unum/blob/master/icon.png" width="64" height="auto" alt="Unum Language Logo"/>

 # Unum
+## Version 1.0.0
 A programming language designed for simplicity, concurrency, and flow.

 # Status
 The project is currently in active development and an initial working version is almost ready.

+# Code
+The project is written in C99, however it may be changed to C89 for improved compatibility.

 # Examples